CochinoChingon/static/_posts/2021-02-10-no-complaints.md

 ---
 title: No Complaints, Or the funny shit females say to try and impress me and how I go about my business
-exerpt: Join me for the amateur hour.
-In this episode I talk about the some of the things that females have said to try and impress me, or perhaps just get my attention.
-However, comma, I am not easily impressed.
-Sure, I'm easily amused, but that's something else entirely.
-image: /assets/image/show-logo.png
+exerpt: "Females have said some funny things that have said to impress me."

+description: "Females have said some funny things that have said to impress me."

 header:
   teaser: /assets/images/header-single-episode.png
   overlay_image: /assets/images/header-single-episode.png
   show_overlay_exerpt: false
-  overlay_filter: 0.6
-  og_images: /assets/images/episodes/cover.png

 date: 2021-02-10
 ---

+<iframe src="https://open.spotify.com/embed-podcast/episode/4uu3J2evlnU6odUtxq4nxc" width="100%" height="232" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 No Complaints, Or the funny shit females say to try and impress me and how I go about my business

-<iframe src="https://open.spotify.com/embed-podcast/episode/4uu3J2evlnU6odUtxq4nxc" width="100%" height="232" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 Join me for the amateur hour.
 In this episode I talk about the some of the things that females have said to try and impress me, or perhaps just get my attention.
 However, comma, I am not easily impressed.
 Sure, I'm easily amused, but that's something else entirely.